linzmacd/PyBer_Analysis/README.md

 ## Purpose

-The purpose of this project was to analyze raw data from the PyBer ride-sharing app to highlight any differences between urban, suburban, and rural usage.
+The purpose of this project was to analyze raw data from the PyBer ride-sharing app to highlight any differences between urban, suburban, and rural usage and make recommendataions to the PyBer Management Team.

 ## Results